‘Fuller House’ Star Says It’s ‘Sad’ To Lose Lori Loughlin, Confirms Aunt Becky’s Out For Season 5

 Lori Loughlin reportedly won’t be a part of the final season of Fuller House, but cast member Michael Campion says the actress is still part of the family.
-In an interview with MEA Worldwide, Campion talked about Netflix’s decision to drop Lori Loughlin from the upcoming fifth and final season of Fuller House amid her alleged involvement in the nationwide college admissions scandal.
+In an interview with MEA WorldWide, Campion talked about Netflix’s decision to drop Lori Loughlin from the upcoming fifth and final season of Fuller House amid her alleged involvement in the nationwide college admissions scandal.

-Campion, who plays DJ Tanner Fuller’s (Candace Cameron Bure) teen son, Jackson Fuller, on the Netflix hit, didn’t work with Loughlin during the original Full House days (in fact, he wasn’t even born), but the young actor had grown to love the series star after working with her for four seasons on the Fuller House spinoff.
+Campion, who plays DJ Tanner Fuller’s (Candace Cameron Bure) teen son, Jackson Fuller, on the Netflix hit, didn’t work with Loughlin during the original Full House days.
+In fact, he hadn’t even been born at that time.
+However, the young actor had grown to love the series star after working with Loughlin for four seasons of Fuller House.

-Of Loughlin, who plays Aunt Becky Katsopolis on the Fuller House, Campion said he said he is saddened to lose her for the show’s final season.
+Of Loughlin, who plays Aunt Becky Katsopolis on Fuller House, Campion said that he is saddened to lose her for the show’s final season.

 “It is kind of sad losing a member like that because I didn’t think that she wasn’t going to be on the show anymore but that was Netflix’s decision.
 It is sad and I think that we’re going to go on and honoring her on the show, she is our family after all.”